lutein

 Therapeutic Effect(s):

-Decreased risk of development of AMD and cataracts.
+Decreased risk for development of age-related macular degeneration and cataracts.

 Pharmacokinetics